 The material analysis end station

-The target chamber is evacuated by a Turbo pump and sample loading can be done through a target load lock in the lid of the chamber for rapid sample changing.
-The chamber is equipped with a particle detector for Rutherford backscattering spectrometry and a Si(Li) for particle induced x-ray emission measurement.
-A Gamma ray detector (NaI(Tl)) is optional for gamma ray detector for nuclear reaction analysis.
+Sample loading can be done through a target load lock in the lid of the chamber for rapid sample changing.
+The target chamber is evacuated by a turbo-molecular pump after sample loading.
+The chamber is equipped with two particle detectors for Rutherford backscattering spectrometry (RBS) and a Si(Li) for particle induced x-ray emission measurement.
+A gamma-ray detector (NaI(Tl)) is optional for gamma-ray detection for nuclear reaction analysis (NRA).
 The control console provides computer-controlled data acquisition and sample manipulation.
-The chamber is vacuum sealed and has a view port for a target alignment video camera.
-The chamber is electrically isolated and can be used as a Faraday cup to monitor beam current.
+The chamber is electrically isolated in order to be used as a Faraday cup to monitor beam current.